imtushaarr/Real-Time-AI-Face-Landmark-Detection/README.md

-# Real-Time-AI-Face-Landmark-Detection
-Real-Time AI Face Landmark Detection using JavaScript and TensorFlow
+# Real-Time AI Face Landmark Detection using JavaScript and TensorFlow